Begins Monday, January 31st, 2022

 Class size limited to 9 writers

-Course is fully ONLINE; students can work according to their own schedule within weekly deadlines.
+Course is fully ONLINE; students will have a weekly Zoom meeting and can work according to their own schedule within weekly deadlines in Wet Ink.
 Once you have enrolled the instructor will send you a link to our online classroom, provided via Wet Ink.

 If you have questions, please contact us HERE.